 - Manage, maintain and populate the estates database (Concerto)

 - Manage occupancy and occupation plans for the corporate estate, allocate space.

 - Manage major relocations and moves

 - Undertake value, cost and income reviews

 - Safeguard the tenure of the estate

 - Manage landlord and tenant issues.

 - Manage rates and service charges

-Further information on estate issues (tenure, rates, rents, notices, wayleaves, etc) can be obtained from the Estates and Valuation Team who are part of the Assets Team.
+Further information on estate issues (tenure, rates, rents, notices, wayleaves, etc) can be obtained from the Estates Team within Economic Growth and Housing Delivery